+Update:- The Lower Mole Partnership volunteers have continued during 2019 to manage the Stones Road SSSI using funds provided by Surrey County Council.
 In addition the Lower Mole Partnership continues to manage the 'Buffer Zone' located in the disused allotment site using funds received from the developers of the Lintons Lane housing development.
-The buffer zone provides additional habitat for Great Crested Newts including a new pond and is also considered to be working in reducing misuse issues on the allotment.
-Future use of the allotment is being considered, with consideration being given to retaining much-needed terrestrial habitat for Great Crested Newts numbers took place that is informing plans with a medium population identified during the 2018 survey.
+The buffer zone provides additional habitat for Great Crested Newts including a new pond and is also reducing misuse issues on the former allotment site.
+Future use of the allotment is being consideredby Epsom & Ewell Borough Council, with consideration being given to retaining much-needed terrestrial habitat for Great Crested Newts.
+During 2018 a survey of Great Crested Newt numbers took place that is informing plans with a medium population identified by the survey.
+In 2019 the Countryside Team Volunteers assisted the Lower Mole Partnership by carrying out a scrub management task in the 'Buffer Zone' and the former allotment site which looks set to be confirmed as a nature reserve with the aim of protecting habitat for the Great Crested Newts.